 A body is a sum of many small parts.
-Consider a body in a threedimensional space.
-The field theory regards the body as a sum of many small parts.
-Each small part undergoes a homogeneous deformation.
+We next generalize the above procedure to a body of an arbitrary shape and subject arbitrary load.
+The field theory regards the body as a sum of many small pieces.
+Each small piece is called a material particle, and undergoes a homogeneous deformation.
 The deformation of the body is in general inhomogeneous-that is, the deformation varies from one part of the body to another part.

-In what follows, we will first describe the homogeneous deformation of an individual small part, and then describe the inhomogeneous deformation of a body.
+In what follows, we will first describe the homogeneous deformation of an individual small piece, and then describe the inhomogeneous deformation of a body.

-Homogeneous deformation.
+Homogeneous deformation in three dimensions.
 We first consider a small part of the body.
 We list the three ingredients of the theory: geometry of deformation, balance of forces, and conditions of thermodynamic equilibrium.